 Travel Insurance (compulsory)

-Lunches and 3 dinners (Indian food can be heavy 2 meals a day is often enough)
+Lunches and 3 dinners (Indian food can be heavy 2 meals a day is often enough) Please allow between $10 and $20 AUD for self-pay meals.

-Elephant ride Amber Fort (approx $25)
+Elephant ride Amber Fort (approx $10 per person)

 Bottled water and other beverages not included with meals

 This sightseeing tour has several walking tours and many stairs, you require a moderate level of fitness to attend.
+We can walk up to 5km a day so you really need to be prepared.

 Twin – $2750